 Grapevine Red Blotch-associated Virus (GRBaV) is a newly identified vineyard pathogen that leads to negative impacts on fruit quality similar to other Grape Leafroll Diseases (GLD).
-Initial observations indicated that the virus may be spreading in vineyards, but the vector was unknown.
-Recently the three-cornered alfalfa hopper was shown to successfully transmit GRBaV between vines in the laboratory, but it is typically in very low abundance in vineyards.
-Project goals were to (a) conduct transmission experiments with insects commonly found in vineyards, (b) identify which vineyard insects acquire GRBaV, (c) test non-crop plants outside of vineyards for GRBaV, (d) document spread of GRBaV and (e) quantify infection levels throughout the grape vine over the course of the growing season.
-We have found that all of the common insects tested cannot transmit this virus, this includes leafhoppers (E. elegantula, E. variabilis, E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), blue-green sharpshooter (Graphocephala atropunctata), and foliar form grape phylloxera (Daktulosphaira vitifoliae).
-The sole reservoir of GRBaV outside of vineyards is wild grape (Vitis spp.) and insects that tested positive for the virus include Colladonus coquillet, Acinopterus angustatus, Scaphytopius spp. and of course TCAH, the only known vector identified to date.
-Results of the studies to address additional project objectives are in progress, as many collected samples still need to be tested in the laboratory.
-At this point, the key findings from this project are that none of the pest insects abundantly found in vineyards have been shown to transmit this virus, and the virus appears to be limited to plants in the genus Vitis.
-As such, rapid spread of this virus by an insect in commercial vineyards seems unlikely, although it is possible (e.g. TCAH) and more data is needed on the seasonal ecology of TCAH in vineyards.
+The goals of this project were to

+(a) conduct transmission experiments with insects commonly found in vineyards (leafhoppers, mealybugs etc.), (b) identify which vineyard insects acquire GRBaV, (c) test non-crop plants outside of vineyards for GRBaV, (d) document spread of GRBaV and (e) quantify infection levels throughout the grape vine over the course of the growing season.
+To date, the tested leafhoppers (E. elegantula, E. variabilis, E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), blue-green sharpshooter (Graphocephala atropunctata), and foliar form grape phylloxera (Daktulosphaira vitifoliae) did not transmit the virus under our laboratory conditions, although many of tested leafhoppers 'acquired' the pathogen after feeding on plants.
+The sole reservoir of GRBaV outside of vineyards is wild grape (Vitis spp.) and insects that tested positive for the virus include Erythroneura elegantula, Colladonus coquillet, Acinopterus angustatus, Scaphytopius spp. and of course TCAH, the only known vector identified to date.
+The key findings from this project are that none of the pest insects abundantly found in vineyards have been shown to transmit this virus, and the virus appears to be limited to plants in the genus Vitis.
+As such, rapid spread of this virus by an insect in commercial vineyards seems unlikely and would be dependent on abundances of the pathogen and the known vector (TCAH) in or near the vineyard.